 Abrams Falls – The Classic Waterfall

 No trip to Cades Cove is complete without a trip to Abrams Falls.
-This classic Smoky Mountain waterfall walk should be a part of your vacation.
+This classic Smoky Mountain waterfall hike should be a part of your vacation.
 At 5.2 miles round trip, this is the most difficult walk of the line up.
 The well worn path is easy to follow and quite wide for a large portion of this hike.
 You’ll be close enough to the creek to hear it for nearly the entire length of the hike, although thick rhododendron doesn’t make it easy to access for most of the walk.

 For 2.5 miles, you’ll wander on gentle uphills and along a ridgeline in a gorgeous forest.
 You’ll also see some signs of devastation where a tornado tore through the area in 2011.
 Fortunately, the forest has been able to recover well.